SwallowYourDreams/delayed-execution/README.md

 **Why doesn't my machine power off / reboot / suspend?**

 Please note that shutdown, suspend and reboot require superuser privileges.
 These must be obtained by running the script as root: `sudo DelayedExecution.py`.
-Otherwise it will prompt you to enter the superuser password _after_ the countdown has ended.
+The file run.sh does just that, so just start the script through run.sh.
+Otherwise the script will prompt you to enter the superuser password _after_ the countdown has ended, which is probably not useful.